kodeFant/driftercode.com/content/blog/passing-flags-from-ihp-to-elm/index.md

 g checkout tags/ihp-with-elm -b setup-elm-in-ihp
 ```

-Remember to do `npm install` before running the application.
+Remember to do `npm install` to install JS dependencies.

 ## Create a Haskell type